 A transrectal ultrasound (TRUS) biopsy is performed with your consultant using an ultrasound probe placed in the back passage to produce live images of your prostate.
 The needle passes through the wall of your back passage into the prostate

-- Transperineal targeted biopsy
+- Transperineal prostate biopsy

 Biopsy for blood cancers